General Terms and Conditions

 4.2 For the offer variants (monthly subscription), the subscription initially runs over the minimum usage period of 2 months.
 Thereafter, the subscription will be renewed for 1 month if it is not cancelled in time by the user or YUNIQU.
 The notice period is three weeks for the next, regular subscription renewal and requires the cancellation in text form to the email address [email protected]

-Section 5 Delivery, delivery dates, delivery conditions, partial deliveries, retention of title
+§5 Delivery, delivery dates, delivery requirements, partial deliveries, retention of title

 5.1 The provider reserves the right to deliver only after full payment by the customer.
 There is no entitlement to prior delivery.